Award-winning parks

 The awards rely on partnership working between us, town and parish councils and the local community, through friends groups, to maintain high standards in our parks.
 Visit the Green Flag Award website for further details.

-Dacorum has six Green Flag parks.
+Dacorum has seven Green Flag parks.
 Sunnyside Rural Trust has one and we manage the remainder:

 Bunkers Park, Hemel Hempstead